-As I became more active in productivity circles, I began to notice that a significant proportion of the community were journaling to some extent.
+As I became more active in productivity circles, I began to notice that a significant proportion of the community was journaling to some extent.
 It made me curious as to why.
 I came to the following conclusions:

 Journaling improves accountability